Also see Knowledge and Learning and Word Play.

 - A statistician is a person who draws a mathematically precise line from an unwarranted assumption to a foregone conclusion.

-- Stupidity got us into this mess - why can't it get us out?
+- If stupidity got us into this mess, then why can't it get us out?
+(Will Rogers)

 - Stupidity is like nuclear power, it can be used for good or evil.
 But you still don't want to get any on you.
 (Scott Adams)